Swim Meet Job List

 Untrained / "On-the-Job" Trained Swim Meet Staff Positions

-These positions are required to run a successful swim meet - without volunteers to work these important positions, we can't suport our swimmers with a great experience.
+These positions are required to run a successful swim meet - without volunteers to work these important positions, we can't suport our swimmers by providing a great meet experience.
 They require minimal training and most are suitable for parents/older siblings with no knowledge of swimming.

 Head Timer